Australia’s first Online Code of Conduct to promote a safer and more transparent internet

 “By becoming a signatory, you will be demonstrating to the public, your customers, clients or beneficiaries that you take online human rights and your responsibility to act as a good digital citizen seriously,” says JustSociale founder and CEO, Sarah Liberty.

-Signatories will receive a certification badge for use on their own platforms and will be listed on JustSociale’s
+Signatories will receive a certification badge for use on their own platforms and will be listed on JustSociale’s website.

 To ensure the Code is representative of diverse stakeholders and all members of the Australian public, JustSociale is calling for contributions and suggestions to help shape the Code.
 Through an online campaign, people will be able to submit their ideas and comments between Human Rights Day and 31 January 2021.
 The final Code and initial signatories will be released on Safer Internet Day on 9 February 2021.